2020 ballot measures we're supporting

 1000 Friends Endorses Measure 107 because:

 Campaign Finance has large impacts on land use, environmental, and planning policy outcomes.
 Some of the nation’s top PACs that participate in policy advocacy fund initiatives and positions that are antithetical to 1000 Friends’ mission and Oregon’s land use goals.
-Issues they focus on include: anti-climate change campaigns, anti-renewable energy issues and anti-regulation (which some see land use planning as).
+Issues they focus on include: anti-climate change campaigns, anti-renewable energy issues, and anti-regulation (which some see land use planning as).
 Oregon’s relaxed campaign finance limits have created unique issues for many regions in the state related to environmental quality, two good examples are Oregon’s forests lands and airsheds:

 • Oregon Ranks #1 in the nation for corporate lumber giving to state legislators.

-• State Legislators, DEQ, and some of the State’s largest air polluters often enjoy close connections linked through campaign giving.
+• State legislators, DEQ, and some of the state’s largest air polluters often enjoy close connections linked through campaign giving.
 For example in Pendleton, DEQ worked with a corporate polluter to limit public input on air quality concerns from a manufacturing plant in their town.

 1000 Friends Endorses Measure 26-213, the Portland Parks and Nature bond because:

-• We value our parks and want to ensure potential budget cuts do not reduce quality and access to parks throughout the entire City.
+• We value our parks and want to ensure potential budget cuts do not reduce quality and access to parks throughout the entire city.

-• The measure addresses Portland Parks and Rec’s budget deficit but does a lot more: two-thirds of the measure will go to reversing a 10-year decline in maintenance of parks, trails, and 8,000 acres of natural areas and watersheds
+• The measure addresses Portland Parks and Recreation’s budget deficit but does a lot more: two-thirds of the measure will go to reversing a 10-year decline in maintenance of parks, trails, and 8,000 acres of natural areas and watersheds

 • It will give Portland Parks and Recreation the needed capacity to maintain the 1.2 million trees it owns and add more trees to properties devoid of them in East Portland.